6 Signs You're About To Lose An Employee

 One telltale sign of an employee who may be meeting with prospective new employers is the request for late starts, early finishes, long lunches or random half days.

 However, consideration should be given to other potential reasons for irregular time off.
+This is something you can easily track with HR software.
 It’s very easy to jump to conclusions which could lead to unnecessary and awkward problems with the employee concerned.

 2) Change in work ethic